-After breakfast, around 9 AM, we will provide one shuttle to Asti train station (40 min ride), where you can catch your next connections to Turin 45 min or Milan in 2.5 hours.
+After breakfast, around 9 am, we will provide one shuttle to Asti train station (40 min ride), where you can catch your next connections to Turin in 45 min or Milan in 2.5 hours.

 - Bike rental equipped with odometer, map case, handlebar and seat bags and bike pump

 - Ciclismo jersey and water bottle

 - Shuttle at end of tour to Asti train station

 On The Tour

 - Truffle hunting demonstration

 - 2 wine tastings

 - 5 dinners

 Here’s a sampling of some of the amazing places you’ll stay on your journey.